ag143/workshop/Az Fundamentals/notes_remark_AzFundamental.md

 A company needs to deploy several virtual machines.
 Each of these virtual machines will have **the same set of permissions**.
 To minimize the administrative overhead, in which would you deploy the Azure Virtual Machines
 - Azure Resource Groups

+A company needs the list of planned maintenance events that can affect the availability of an Azure subscription.
+Which of the following would help them achieve this requirement?
+- Help + Support
+- *(wrong)* Security Center

+A company needs the list of planned maintenance events that can affect the availability of an Azure subscription.
+Which of the following would help them achieve this requirement?
+- Help + Support. (re-direct to 'Service Health')

+Provide an option to contact Microsoft support engineers by phone or email A recommendation is made to purchase the Standard Support plan
+- Yes.
+(24x7 access to Support Engineers via email and phone)

+A company has 100 machines in their on-premise environment.
+They want to **extend** their infrastructure without too much extra capital or operational expenditure.
+Which of the following could they opt to carry out for this requirement?
+- migrate all to the public cloud

+ You need to ensure that traffic can flow into the Virtual Machine on port 8080.
+Which of the following must you modify to make this work?
+- Network Security Group (always). (inbound: destination port rage - 8080)
+- *(wrong)* Network Interface Card

+A company wants to host a set of tables in Azure.
+They want absolutely zero administration of the underlying infrastructure and low latency access to data.
+You recommend using the CosmosDB service?
+Would this suit the requirement
+- Azure Sql database
+- Azure Cosmos DB
+    - fully managed service with low latency access to data
+    - has a table API to work with Table-like data

+Used to analyze data on End user devices
+- IoT Edge
+- *(wrong)* IoT central

+A company wants to implement an IoT solution using the service available in Azure.
+Which of the following would meet the below requirement?
+“Helps provide a powerful data exploration and telemetry tools to help you refine operational analysis”
+- Azure Time Series Insights (IoT deployments)
+    - an end-to-end PaaS
+    - to ingest, process, store and query highly contexualized, time-series-optimized IoT-scale data.
+    - is ideal for ad-hoc data exploration and operational analysis
+- *(wrong)* IoT central

+protect their resources against DDoS attacks and also get real time attack **metrics**
+- DDoS Portection Standard

+A company is planning on deploying an Azure Windows Server 2016 virtual machine.
+Could a VPN be used to encrypt all traffic from the virtual machine itself to a host on the Internet?
+- Yes.
+(You can install roles such as the Remote Access Server for VPN to ensure traffic is encrypted when it flows out of the server)

+want to reduce the costs for resources hosted in Azure They decide to remove the network interfaces from Azure AD Would this fulfil the requirement
+- No. (network interface is free)

+want to *create and update* the resources as a group, rather than handling them individually, within the Azure subscription.Which of the following could be used for this requirement
+- Azure Resource Manager
+- *(wrong)* Azure Resource groups.

+Ensure that the Virtual Machine Administrator team can only deploy virtual machines and their dependent resources.
+- azure RBAS (role for virtual machine access)
+- *(wrong)* Azure Polices

+Is it possible for the Azure Advisor tool to give a list of Azure virtual machines that are currently not enabled by Azure Backup?
+- **Yes**.

+advantages of using a hybrid cloud model?
+- **better control**
+- More Flexibility
+- *(wrong)* Less Maintenance

+Is there a default spending limit when it comes to the spending limit for the Azure free account?
+- **YES**

+They then decide to use the File service to store the user data.
+Is this the ideal service for storage of user related data
+- **NO**.
+(Files is used when you want have files that can be accessed via the SMB 3.0 and HTTPS protocol)

+They then decide to use the Table service to store the user data.
+Is this the ideal service for storage of user related data?
+- **YES**

+to ensure that the services on the virtual machines are still accessible even if a single data center goes down.
+They decide to deploy the set of virtual machines to two or more regions
+- **Yes**

+Is it possible to manage *external partners* using the "Business-to-Customer (B2C)" feature of Azure AD
+- No. (Using the "Business-to-Business (B2B)" feature of Azure AD you can manage your guest users and external partners)

+Which of the following category does Azure Kubernetes come under
+- **IaaS**

+A company needs to deploy a server named “evotechserver” to the Azure cloud.
+The company’s policy states that the server needs to be deployed on a separate network segment.
+Which of the following could be used to deploy the server to ensure that it’s meet the company policy?
+- A separate virtual network
+- *(wrong)* A separate account for the server

+Provide a service that could help **store** objects that could be accessed from anywhere around the world via HTTP Which of the following would be best suited for this requirement?
+- Azure Storage Accounts
+- *(Azure Application Gateway)

+Provide capabilities to perform Big Data analytics over data stored on Azure Blob storage Which of the following would be best suited for this requirement?
+- Azure Data Lake Storage ()

+to get alerts whenever the CPU of the virtual machines goes beyond a certain threshold
+- Azure Monitor. (can create alerts in Azure Monitor based on the virtual machine metrics)

+Does the Cosmos DB service provide the ability to create different types of data stores such as Mongo DB and Cassandra?
+- **YES** (Cosmos DB is a multi-model database)

+if there is any way to have a reduction in costs for running the virtual machines in Azure
+- Advisor. (at Azure Advisor, it can actually give you a purchase recommendation on how you can reduce costs)

+availability metrics you would get from customers to understand the acceptability SLA for an application
+- Mean time to recover (MTTR)
+- Mean time between failures (MTBF)
+- *(wrong)* Mean time to success (MTTS)
+- *(wrong)* Mean time to failure (MTTF)

+Every Region has multiple Datacenters.
+- True

+You have been tasked with ensuring that virtual machines continue to run if a datacenter fails.
+Bob Ross, your co-worker, suggests that you create virtual machine scale sets.
+Does this meet the requirement?
+- **YES** (you can use Availability Zones to automatically distribute VM instances in a scale set within a single datacenter or across multiple datacenters.)

+allow more resources on demand to stop the application from running in a degraded state when reports are generated
+- Elasticity. (allows applications to consume more resources on demand, then release those resources when resource demand is lessened)